 - Falling injuries — Residents at risk of falling may need assistance getting out of bed or into a wheelchair, using the bathroom, going for a walk, etc. Repeated falls can be a sign that the nursing home is understaffed and that workers are ignoring call buttons or failing to take safety precautions.

-You can't always be there, but the staff takes notice of which residents are regularly visited.
+You can't always be there, but the staff takes notice of which residents have regular visitors.
 Spending time with your loved one and getting to know the personnel — doctors and nurses, nutritionists and cooks, aides and orderlies — goes a long way toward making sure that your parent or spouse is well cared for.

 What If You Suspect Abuse Or Neglect?

 If your loved one is not able to articulate what happened, ask the staff.
 If you are not satisfied with the answers, you should not hesitate to take action.
 Report suspected mistreatment to the nursing home administration and consult a lawyer who handles nursing home cases.